FinTechTonic/tonic-ollama-client/examples/basic_usage.md

     ```bash
     ollama serve
     ```
-4.  **Model Availability**: The script will attempt to list models available on your Ollama server.
-If it cannot, it will fall back to a default list.
+4.  **Model Availability**: The script will attempt to list models available on your Ollama server using `toc.get_ollama_models_sync()`.
+If it cannot detect any models, it will fall back to a default list.
 Ensure at least one model you intend to use is available (e.g., `ollama pull llama3.1:latest`).
 The script will warn you if the selected model is not found on the server.

 ## Running the Example